 Look at your coop

-If you’re finding a lot of dirty eggs in the nesting boxes, the cleanliness of your coop might be the culprit.
-Chickens don’t exactly walk around muddy puddles or piles of droppings—they’ll walk straight through, getting muck all over their feet.
+If you are finding a lot of dirty eggs in the nesting boxes, the cleanliness of your coop might be the culprit.
+Chickens do not exactly walk around muddy puddles or piles of dropping.
+They will walk straight through, getting muck all over their feet.
 Basically, whatever is on the ground is going to end up in their nesting boxes.

 Give them space

 Make sure you have enough nesting boxes for your flock.
-If there are too many hens per box, they could try to lay at the same time and break the eggs already there, and having too many eggs in the same place could lead to breakage.
+If there are too many hens per box, they could try to lay at the same time and break the eggs already there.
+Having too many eggs in the same place could lead to breakage.

 Aim for at least one nesting box for every 5 chickens, and fill the boxes with lots of soft, clean bedding to encourage laying and protect the eggs.

 Gathering your eggs often will prevent a backlog of breakable eggs (and also discourage other bad habits like egg eating) and protect the eggs from getting dirty later on when other birds climb in to take their turn laying.

 Sometimes, despite your best efforts, eggs will get dirty.
 When it is clear that you need to clean an egg before you can eat it, follow these cleaning guidelines.

 If it is not dirty, do not wash it